flood-io/flood-chrome-docs/classes/Driver.md

 #### Driver.wait(timeoutOrCondition)
 * `returns:` <[Promise]>

-Creates a waiter which will pause the test until a condition is met or a timeout is reached.
+You can use either a numeric value in seconds to wait for a specific time, or a {@linkcode Condition}, for more flexible conditions.

 [string]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type